oracle-livelabs/developer/data-fundamentals-dev-rel/quiz/quiz.md

 * To retrieve and attach physical hardware components to an LLM, thus making your own ghost in the shell.
 Major Kusanagi would be so proud
 * To augment an LLM's responses by retrieving and providing relevant data that exists outside its training knowledge

-Q: True or False: Oracle AI Database enables you to create embeddings directly within the database
+Q: True or False: Oracle AI Database enables you to create vector embeddings directly within the database.
 * True
 - False
 - Shmaybe

-Q: Which Python library is used to connect to Oracle AI Database in this lab?
+Q: Which Python library is used to connect to Oracle AI Database in the hands-on lab?
 - psycopg2
 * oracledb
 - pymongo